 Add Google Analytics To Squarespace Via GTM

-Using GTM to add Google Analytics to Squarespace is our recommended method.
-In our opinion, it is by far the best way to install both Universal Analytics and Google Analytics 4 on Squarespace and it also allows you to easily track events, which we’ll get to later.
+Using GTM to add Google Analytics to Squarespace is our recommended method for most non-ecommerce websites.
+In our opinion, it is by far the best way to install Google Analytics 4 on Squarespace and it also allows you to easily track events, which we’ll get to later.

-Follow the steps below to add both versions of Google Analytics to Squarespace using Google Tag Manager.
+Follow the steps below to add Google Analytics to Squarespace using Google Tag Manager.

 Create GTM container

-If you have not already done so, navigate to tagmanager.google.com and create a new Google Tag Manager container and copy your GTM code.
+If you have not already done so, navigate to tagmanager.google.com.
+Create a new Google Tag Manager container, and copy your GTM code.

 Add GTM to Squarespace